 You don’t have to spend a fortune for a 4K TV; spending $500 or less can still net you a 4K TV with good image quality and features.
 Insignia’s F50 Series Fire TV is the perfect case in point, one that supports HDR10, HDMI eARC, and Alexa-based voice commands via the included remote.
 The 4K set also provides access to Apple TV Plus, Disney Plus, Hulu, and most other popular streaming apps.
 Compared to the last-gen F30 model, this has slimmer bezels and better HDR, thanks to its QLED panel.

 Like its predecessor, TCL’s latest 4-Series remains one of the more affordable options on the market.
 The 2022 model swaps the built-in Roku interface found on the prior model for the Google TV platform, however, and thus offers built-in support for Google Assistant (via the included remote) and more personalized content recommendations.
 At the same time, the LED TV continues to support HDR10, all the major streaming apps, and a 60Hz refresh rate.

 It’s a pretty basic TV as far as functionality goes, but Amazon and Best Buy are both currently offering it in various configurations at a steep discount.
-Right now, for example, you can pick up the 55-inch model at Amazon and Best Buy for $319.99, which is about $180 off the MSRP and one of the TV’s best prices to date.
+Right now, for example, you can pick up the 55-inch model at Best Buy for $299.99, which is about $200 off the MSRP and is the TV’s best price to date.